faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 A demo video or presentation link will be provided to showcase the project.

 ## Conclusion
 This project demonstrates the end-to-end process of document streaming and real-time data processing, from data extraction to storage and visualization.
 Key learnings include the effective use of Kafka for streaming, Spark for processing, and MongoDB for storing JSON data.
-The biggest challenge was handling unstandardized datetime formats and ensuring the correctness of real-time data flow.
+The biggest challenge was handling unstandardized datetime formats, creating cleaner json format in pandas and spark, and ensuring the correctness of real-time data flow.

-I also able to practice on version control - git throughout this project.
-Basically, I have divided each modification (adding or deletion of files) into diffrenet branches to ensure a vesion control is in place and not simply editing on main branch.
+I practiced version control using Git throughout this project.
+I created separate branches for different modifications to maintain version control and avoid directly editing the main branch.
 The branches are:

 ![Doc Stream Project - git branch](./images/git_branch_project1.png)

-- main
+- main:
-  - as main repo. all final edition will be merge in this branch
+  - The primary branch where all final editions are merged.
-- remove_old_files
+- remove_old_files:
-  - remove unused or previous version of files. let say I created transformer(backup).py and transformer.py.
-I will preserver the latter only for final edition
+  - Used to remove unused or outdated files (e.g., preserving only transformer.py and removing transformer(backup).py).
-- modify_and_setup_rqrmnt
+- modify_and_setup_rqrmnt:
-  - this branch specifically edit any markdown, .yaml/.yml or any configuration or images file
+  - Dedicated to editing markdown files, .yaml/.yml configurations, and image files.
-- modify_main_script
+- modify_main_script:
-  - this one of the crucial branch where I edit the main .py, dockerfile script here
+  - A crucial branch for editing the main Python scripts and Dockerfile.

-Then finally, merge all branch cahnge into main branch as final edition:
+Finally, I merged all branch changes into the main branch as the final edition as shown below:

 ![Doc Stream Project - git branch](./images/git_branch_merged_project1.png)

 ## Recommendation
-From my journey of exploring the tools locally, I noticed somre area of improvement I could have done to increase the project complexity, increase ingested data quality and governance in overall.
-I summarize my fruits for thoughts in image below:
+During my journey of exploring the tools locally, I identified several areas for improvement that could have enhanced the project’s complexity, as well as improved data quality and governance overall.
+I’ve summarized my thoughts in the image below:

 ![Doc Stream Project - Document Stream Pipeline (Enhanced)](./images/Document_Stream_Pipeline_Enhanced.jpg)